ssmirr/appdev-chapters/active-record.md

 Contact.all.where({ :id => 2 })
 ```

-To save us some typing, we can call `.where` directly on the class if we want to, rather than calling `.all` first:
+A bit of syntactic sugar — to save us some typing, we can call `.where` directly on the class if we want to, rather than calling `.all` first:

 ```ruby
 Contact.where({ :last_name => "Mouse" })